danaj191/STAT545_HWs_James_Dana/README.md

 ### Reflections on HW 3
 Overall, this assignment went smoothly.
 I still can't figure out how to get the folder structure that I want on Git to separate the different files for each homework from each other, but that's OK.
 I also encountered some funny formatting issues, but once I messed around with everything for a while they eventually got sorted out.
 The one exception was formatting for tables, which I've called as a loss for now but would like to explore further soon.

+## HW 4
+Here is a [link](https://github.com/danaj191/STAT545_HWs_James_Dana/blob/master/HW04_rmd.md) to HW 4.

+### Reflections on HW 4
+This assignment was fun because it was open-ended, but also challenging because of that.
+I had some troubles with spreading the data how I wanted for Prompt 1 Activity 2, and that actually took a but of time to mess around with.
+In the end, I did Giulio's suggested "try all approaches and see what works" method, and finally got the result I wanted.
+I also had trouble formatting the table nicely with knitr; not sure what the calls are for making the table look extra pretty.